dart-lang/site-www/src/_guides/language/sound-dart.md

   code is much less efficient.

 * Cleaner JavaScript.<br>
-  For web apps, strong mode's more restictive typing allows the Dart Dev Compiler (DDC) to generate more compact, cleaner JavaScript.
+  For web apps, strong mode's more restrictive typing allows dartdevc to generate cleaner, more compact JavaScript.

 ## What constitutes strong mode?